 Vegetables and fruits should make up the largest part of your grocery list.
-They're rich in vitamins, minerals, fiber, and antioxidants, and they are usually low in calories.
-We all need at least five or more servings every day.
-Choose a variety of green, orange, red, and yellow fruits and vegetables that everyone in your family will enjoy.
+They're rich in vitamins, minerals, fiber and antioxidants, and they are usually low in calories.
+Choose a variety of green, orange, red, and yellow fruits and vegetables.

-Most of your grain and cereal products should be made from whole grains, not from refined flours.
+Most of your bread, pasta and cereal products should be made from whole grains, not from refined flours.
 Whole grains are important for vitamins, minerals, and for fiber, which is often lacking in modern diets.
-This part of your list includes 100-percent whole grain breads, pastas, and breakfast cereals.
 Read labels to look for 100-percent whole grain or 100-percent whole wheat to be sure you are getting whole grain products.

 Your protein and meat choices should consist mostly of fresh fish, poultry and lean meats.
-Eggs, nuts, seeds and legumes are also good protein choices.
-Choose fresh and frozen unbreaded meats and fish.
+Eggs, nuts, seeds and legumes are also good choices.
 Avoid breaded, deep-fried convenience foods that you put in the oven.
-They are high in fat and sodium.
+They are usually high in fat and sodium.

 Keep beverages simple.
 Water, low-fat milk, juices and herbal teas are all good choices.
-If you opt for soft drinks, choose diet sodas and soft drinks to avoid extra sugar.
+If you opt for soft drinks, choose sugar-free sodas and soft drinks.

 Dairy products should include low-fat milk, yogurt and cheese.
 If you do not want cows' milk, choose soy, almond and rice beverages, calcium-fortified orange juice, or goats' milk and cheese.

 Be careful with dressings, cooking oils and condiments.
-They are sneaky sources of refined sugar and poor quality oils.
+They're sneaky sources of refined sugar and fats.
 Read labels to choose dressings made with olive oil, canola oil or walnut oil.
 Choose low-fat mayonnaise for your sandwiches and choose canola oil and olive oil for cooking.

 Frozen foods make it easy to keep vegetables on hand.
-There are also frozen meals you can pop into the microwave or oven.
-They can be convenient and healthy if you choose low-fat versions with good portion sizes.
-Read labels and chose frozen foods wisely.
+Frozen meals be convenient and healthy if you choose low-fat and reduced sodium versions.
 Avoid frozen pizzas, pocket-sandwiches, deep-fried appetizers, and breaded foods.